zhrafin/health-assistant/README.md

-# Multiple Disease Prediction Streamlit App - Health Assistant
+# Health Assistant - Multiple Disease Prediction Streamlit App

+## Project Overview

 Health Assistant is a web application designed to predict the likelihood of diabetes, heart disease, and Parkinson's disease using machine learning models.
 The app provides an easy-to-use interface where users can input relevant medical data and receive instant predictions.
 This application leverages Streamlit for the frontend, and multiple pre-trained machine learning models for predictions.